-On Florida’s southeast coast, Delray is a great beach town.
+On Florida’s southeast coast, Delray is one of those small beach towns in Florida you will never want to leave.
 USA Today once even named it the “Most Fun Small Town in the USA.”

 It has excellent beaches, a lively art culture, and many things to do.
 Delray’s Atlantic Avenue runs from downtown to the beach and is the longest main street in Florida, perfect for strolling through town!